 Depending the species, an adult cockroach is 1 and 5 cm in length with an oval, flattened body.
 All cockroaches have 6 spiny legs and a pair of long antennae.

 In Canada many roach species have wings, but do not fly, rather glide small distances.
-Cockroaches are scavengers and and do not have discriminatory tastes.
+Cockroaches are scavengers and do not have discriminatory tastes.
 Outdoors they consume decaying plants and organic matter.
-If they have seeked refuge in doors around people, they have been known to dine on starches, sugars in pantries, fabric, leather and even soap.
+If they have sought out refuge in doors around people, they have been known to dine on starches, sugars in pantries, fabric, leather and even soap.

 Cockroaches lifespan is approximately 1 year.
 Cockroaches are very elusive pests and they will hide anywhere and everywhere.
 These pests are nocturnal and scatter when exposed to light, allowing them to roam freely at night.
 They can multiply very quickly as some females are able to produce an extremely high number of eggs (100-200) in their lifetime, while others need only to be impregnated once in order to be capable of laying eggs for life.
 Eggs are protected in a capsule called an ootheca, which protect the eggs from the effects of pesticides.
 For these reasons, you may find yourself dealing with a cockroach infestation seemingly overnight.